 RC-505 foot control is made possible for musicians who loop with guitars or keyboards.

 We usually ship EPROMs between 1 and 3 working days after ordering in case of PayPal payment.
 In case of payment through bank transfer, it can take a few days for the payment to be processed.
 Due to the use of regular post service, it is hard to give an estimation on delivery time.
 In most cases, delivery takes less than a week within Europe, and 1 to 3 weeks for the US and Canada.
 But shipping times of 4 to 6 weeks may happen sporadically.
 For remote destinations like Australia, China, South-America sometimes even up to 8 weeks apparently.

 That's up to you to choose.
 If you choose the "registered shipping" option, the shipping is insured.
 Find more info about how to request a refund below.
-If you choose the "free shipping" option, shipping is not insured.
+If you choose the "unregistered shipping" option, shipping is not insured.
 This means that you cannot request a refund if the package gets lost.
 Our experience from past years learns that this can happen, with a chance of roughly 1 in 500.
-That's the chance you take in exchange for free shipping.

 First of all check your order date.
 If your order was placed less than 5 weeks ago, please have some more patience.
 If 5 weeks are passed send us an email and we will give a full refund.